BSc (Hons) Business Enterprise

 - Hear an audio interview with Nigel Adams about the programme, by Colin Jones of the University of Tasmania

-- See a video interview with Afshin Dastmalchi (current student, President of BBE Society) about the University of Buckingham’s Startup Career Milkround event.
+- See a video interview with Afshin Dastmalchi (Economics Student and President of Buckingham Business Enterprise Society) about the University of Buckingham’s Start-up Career Milk-Round event in 18 July 2012.

 - Read about the experiences of Business Enterprise graduates